 Viruses and infections may cause an itchy throat and ears, but a person could also experience other symptoms depending on the virus or infection:

 • Sinusitis: A sinus infection has similar symptoms to a cold, including a blocked or runny nose.
-The sinuses are cavities filled with air in the face, and these become swollen and painful with sinusitis.
+The sinuses are cavities filled with air in the face, which become swollen and painful with sinusitis.

 • Ear infections: These infections are more likely to cause pain than itching and are common in younger children.